11 June – 21 August 2022 | Main Gallery | Curated by Gregory O’Brien

-For over 30 years, Wellington-based sculptor/installation artist Elizabeth Thomson has been drawn to areas of scientific knowledge such as botany, microbiology, oceanography and mathematics.
+For over 30 years, Wellington-based sculptor/installation artist Elizabeth Thomson has been drawn to areas of scientific knowledge such as botany, micro-biology, oceanography and mathematics.
+With images and concepts from those fields as their starting point, Thomson’s works take flight.
+They impart a sense of mystery, beauty and the sheer exhilaration of being alive in a universe which is itself living, sentient and ever-responsive.

 Disclaimers and Copyright